BlockstreamResearch/bip-frost-dkg/README.md

 To instantiate a DKG there are many possible schemes which differ by the guarantees they provide.
 Since DKGs are difficult to implement correctly in practice, this document describes DKGs that are relatively *simple*, namely SimplPedPop and SecPedPop.
-However, the DKG can be swapped out for another one if desired.
+However, the DKG can be swapped out for a different one provided it is proven to be secure when used in FROST.

-The DKG outputs the shared public key and a secret share for each signer.
+For each signer, the DKG has three outputs: a secret share, the shared public key, and individual public keys for partial signature verification.
+The secret share and shared public key are required by a signer to produce signatures and therefore, signers *must* ensure that they are not lost.
+You can refer to the [Backup and Recover](#backup-and-recover) section for additional details.

-It is extremely important that both outputs are securely backed up because losing the share will render the signer incapable of producing signatures.
+While all outputs should have a backup, it is particula in particular It is extremely important that the both outputs are securely backed up.
+Losing the share will render the signer incapable of producing signatures.
-In order to reduce the chance of losing the backup, it is possible to encrypt the backup and send it to every other signer.
-If a signer loses the local backup, as long as there's at least one other signer that cooperates and sends back the encrypted backup, the signer can restore (see also [repairable threshold signatures](https://github.com/chelseakomlo/talks/blob/master/2019-combinatorial-schemes/A_Survey_and_Refinement_of_Repairable_Threshold_Schemes.pdf).

-Once the DKG concludes successfully, it is recommended to rule out basic mistakes in the setup by having all signers create a FROST signature for some test message.
+Once the DKG concludes successfully, applications should consider creating a FROST signature with all signers for some test message in order to rule out basic errors in the setup.

 ### SimplPedPop